What causes dry eye and what can I do?

 What causes dry eye?

-Dry eye is caused due to a lack of tears, or when the tear film evaporates.
-The tear film is the layer of tears that coats the surface of the eye.
+Dry Eye Syndrome is caused due to a lack of tears, or when your tear film evaporates.
+The tear film is the layer of tears that coats the surface of your eye.
 It is comprised of aqueous (watery component), mucous and lipid (oily component).
 If this combination of water and oil is imbalanced, it can cause evaporation.

 The most common causes of dry eye are Blepharitis and Meibomian Gland Dysfunction (MGD), both of which can have similar symptoms and treatments but are different anatomically.